mixmaxhq/qa-challenge/README.md

-#### Instructions for start:
+#### Instructions for a start:

-- Clone qa-challenge project
-- Create new branch from main one
-- Look over task bellow and understand what needs to be done
+- Read Challenge Tasks to understand what is asked to be done
-- Figure out project structure
+- Figure out which techology stack to use and how to structure a project
+- From a zipe file you got, create:
+    - structure for an automation project, from scratch
+    - bear in mind that project should be runable and easy for 'plug and play' on any machine
+       - define instructions for running a project or tests itself

 `1.
 Write and automated test for an e-commerce site, fell free to pick any (e.g. http://automationpractice.com/index.php)`